-Within each theme you will find the name of thefund along with the amount available and applicationdeadline date.
-Those funds highlighted in REDhave a deadline approaching, those highlighted in GREEN are new additions.
+Within each theme you will find the name of the fund along with the amount available and application deadline date.
+Those funds highlighted in RED have a deadline approaching, those highlighted in GREEN are new additions.
+New additions with approaching deadlines are also highlighted in red.